 (A) The payment rates established by the Ohio department of job and family services (ODJFS) shall apply to all providers of publicly funded child care.
-These rates are shown in the appendix to this rule entitled "Payment Rates for Providers of Publicly Funded Child Care."
+These rates are shown in appendix A to this rule entitled "Payment Rates for Providers of Publicly Funded Child Care."

 (C) The payment rate for providers shall be the lower of the following: